Answer all the questions

 Topic: Value of Money

-⭐ The **price level** is the best indicator of the **value of money** in an economy.
-When the price level is low, money holds more purchasing power, meaning that it can buy more goods and services.
-When the price level rises (inflation), the value of money declines because it buys fewer goods and services.
-Thus, changes in the price level reflect how much the value of money has changed in the economy.
+The price level is the best way to see how much money is worth in an economy.
+When the price level is low, money can buy more things.
+This means money is worth more.
+But when the price level goes up (inflation), money is worth less because it buys fewer things.
+So, changes in the price level show how the value of money is changing in the economy.

 Explanation: